CI-CMG/pyEcholab/README.md

 # pyEcholab2

-Python package for reading, writing, processing, and plotting data from Simrad/Kongsberg sonar systems.
+pyEcholab2 is a python package for reading, writing, processing, and plotting data from Simrad/Kongsberg sonar systems.

 ## Getting Started